endgame-hq/mcp/docs/setup/README.md

 **Security Note:** Your API Key is linked to your personal account.
 Treat it like a password—do not share or expose it publicly.
 It enables your AI tools to act on your behalf, automating tasks within your Endgame account.

-This section contains detailed guides for using our platform.

 ## Tool Setup

 We've published guides on getting started with specific tools Choose a guide from the list below to get started: